 Composting and Vermicomposting:

 The substantial rise in processed product production over the past few decades has led to a corresponding increase in post-processing waste.
 Proper disposal of this waste poses a challenge for industrialists, particularly those in urban areas where land costs are high.
 Composting and vermicomposting are the techniques which makes it possible to handle the organic stuff in the wastes, which makes it ideal for food waste, especially fruit and vegetable wastes.
 Less leachate production and greenhouse gas emissions as compared to landfilling have positive environmental effects.
-Composting emerges as a promising solution, achievable through natural weathering, aerobic, and anaerobic processes in pits lasting 12-18 months.
+Composting emerges as a promising solution, achievable through natural weathering, aerobic, and anaerobic processes in pits lasting 12-18 months (reference).
 Composting is the aerobic biological conversion of organic matter, as opposed to the processes occurring in landfills, which results in the production of CO2, N2, NH3 and a solid, resistant substance that is sometimes referred to as compost and contains humicchemicals (Cerda et al., 2018).

 Another bioremediation method is vermicomposting.
 Vermicomposting is a bioconversion, oxidation process of organic materials and involves a joint action of earthworms and microorganisms which is widely being used for solid waste management.
 In this process, earthworms feed on the plant waste and convert it to vermicompost and vermiwash.
 Vermicomposting of temple flower waste is an excellent and eco-friendly method to get valuable products that will lead to a healthier and waste-free environment.
 Sharma &Yadav (2017) developed an approach to optimize the quantity of flower waste and determine the maturity during the vermicomposting of flower waste by using response surface methodology (RSM).
 Eisenia foetida was used for vermicomposting of flower waste with cow dung.
 The experimental finding shows that compost obtained from the vermicomposting of flower waste and cow dung contains sodium, potassium and phosphorus and these are beneficial for plant growth.
 Another study by Kohli & Hussain was conducted in 2016 who experimented on vermicomposting process using Eudrilus eugeniae earthworm species.
-Portable HDPE vermibeds were used with 200 earthworms while the moisture content was maintained at 60%.
-It was found that there was a reduction of pH from alkaline to the neutral condition, ECand C/N ratio decreased showing enhanced mineralization efficiently.
+Portable High-Density Polyethylene (HDPE) vermibeds were used with 200 earthworms while the moisture content was maintained at 60% (reference).
+It was found that there was a reduction of pH from alkaline to the neutral condition; EC (??) and C/N ratio decreased showing enhanced mineralization efficiently (reference).

 Biogas and Biofuels Production:

 Anaerobic digestion is a cost-effective way to handle food waste and other sorted organic waste from municipal solid waste.
 Methane fermentation is a complex process.
 The processes of enzymatic hydrolysis, acidogenesis, acetogenesis, and methanogenesis are all part of anaerobic digestion.
 Every metabolic stage of the process is aided by a variety of microorganisms.
-According to (Sagagi 2009)biogas is typically composed of 45–70% methane, 30-45% carbon dioxide, 0.5–1.0% hydrogen sulfide, 1–5% water vapor, and trace amounts of other gases (such as hydrogen, ammonia, nitrogen, etc.).
+According to Sagagi 2009, biogas is typically composed of 45–70% methane, 30-45% carbon dioxide, 0.5–1.0% hydrogen sulfide, 1–5% water vapor, and trace amounts of other gases (such as hydrogen, ammonia, nitrogen, etc.).
 The potential for gas generation from biogenic waste is significantly influenced by its kind and biological composition and is extensively adopted in rural areas also.
 In case of biofuel products, horticultural by-products can be utilized in effective